cjpark-sapcsa/m365-copilot-aifoundry-saplogicapp/README.md

 Additionally:

 - Use **Azure Private Endpoint** for Foundry and Logic App resources to ensure network isolation.
-- Combine with **VNet-integrated** SAP OData access where applicable.
+- Combine with **Vnet-integrated** SAP OData access where applicable or S/4HANA, SAP ECC application as On-Prem .

 ---

-> ✅ Always test under real latency and load conditions to ensure your agent completes within UI interaction limits for a smoother Copilot user experience.
+> Always test under real latency and load conditions to ensure your agent completes within UI interaction limits for a smoother Copilot user experience.